danieljsj/giving-portfolio-angularfire-v3/app/doc/bugs.md

 ### thorough null-budget checking, etc.

-so... it looks like if people enter a percentage
+so... it looks like if people enter a percentage, then part of a budget... blah blah blah basiccally QA it.

+### terms loading

+on back button, terms don't show in <select> elements.